chanda-singh/optuscounterapi/README.md

 To run the application

 Pre-requisite;
-Java 8 in classpath
+1. Java 8 in classpath
-Maven in classpath
+2. Maven in classpath

 To build and test
-git clone <current repository>
+1. git clone <current repository>
-cd <to cloned repository directory>
+2. cd <to cloned repository directory>
-mvn clean install
+3. mvn clean install
-java -jar target/optus-counter-api-1.0-SNAPSHOT.jar
+4. java -jar target/optus-counter-api-1.0-SNAPSHOT.jar
+5. Access through curl as mentioned above